Guidelines issued for handling of waste generated during Coronavirus patient's treatment

 "Collect and store biomedical waste separately prior to handing over the same to Common Bio-medical Waste Treatment and Disposal Facility (CBWTF).
 Use a dedicated collection bin labelled as 'COVID-19' to store COVID-19 waste and keep separately in temporary storage room prior to handing over to authorised staff of CBWTF.
 Biomedical waste collected in such isolation wards can also be lifted directly from ward into CBWTF collection van," the guidelines said.

-In addition to mandatory labelling, bags/containers used for collecting biomedical waste from COVID-19 wards, should be labelled as 'COVID-19 Waste, it said adding that general waste not having contamination should be disposed as solid waste as per Solid Waste Management Rules, 2016.
+In addition to mandatory labelling, bags/containers used for collecting biomedical waste from COVID-19 wards should be labelled as 'COVID-19 Waste, it said adding that general waste not having contamination should be disposed of as solid waste as per Solid Waste Management Rules, 2016.
 "Maintain separate record of waste generated from COVID-19 isolation wards.
 Use dedicated trolleys and collection bins in COVID-19 isolation wards.

 A label 'COVID-19 Waste' to be pasted on these items also.
 The (inner and outer) surface of containers/bins/trolleys used for storage of COVID-19 waste should be disinfected with 1 per cent sodium hypochlorite solution daily.
 "Report opening or operation of COVID-19 ward and COVID ICU ward to SPCBs and respective CBWTF located in the area.
 Depute dedicated sanitation workers separately for biomedical waste and general solid waste so that it can be collected and transferred timely to temporary waste storage area," the guidelines said.

 The CPCB said that faeces from COVID-19 confirmed patient, who is unable to use toilets and excreta is collected in diaper, must be treated as biomedical waste and should be placed in yellow bag/container.
 "However, if a bedpan is used, then faeces is to be washed into toilet and cleaned with a neutral detergent and water, disinfected with a 0.5 pc chlorine solution, then rinsed with clean water.
 Collect used PPEs such as goggles, face-shield, splash proof apron, plastic coverall, hazmat suit, nitrile gloves into red bag.
-Collect used masks (including triple layer mask, N95 mask, etc.), head cover/cap, shoe-cover, disposable linen gown, non-plastic or semi-plastic coverall in Yellow bags," it said.
+Collect used masks (including triple layered mask, N95 mask, etc.), head cover/cap, shoe-cover, disposable linen gown, non-plastic or semi-plastic coverall in Yellow bags," it said.

 The pollution monitoring body said that less quantity of biomedical waste is expected from quarantine camps, quarantine home and homecare facilities.
 "However, the persons responsible for operating quarantine camps/centers/home-care for suspected COVID-19 persons need to follow the below mentioned steps to ensure safe handling and disposal of waste.
 General solid waste (household waste) generated from quarantine centers or camps should be handed over to waste collector identified by Urban Local Bodies or as per the prevailing local method of disposing general solid waste," it said.

-Biomedical waste if any generated from quarantine centers/camps should be collected separately in yellow coloured bags, CPCP said.
+Biomedical waste if any generated from quarantine centres/camps should be collected separately in yellow coloured bags, CPCP said.
 "Persons operating quarantine camps/centers should call the CBWTF operator to collect biomedical waste as and when it gets generated.
 Contact details of CBWTFs would be available with local authorities.
 The CPCB clarified that quarantine camps, quarantine homes are places where suspected cases or the contacts of suspected or confirmed cases who have been directed by authorized hospitals or local authorities to stay at home for at least 14 days or more for observation for any symptom of COVID-19.

-"Biomedical waste generated from quarantine camps/quarantine home/home care would be treated as 'domestic hazardous waste' as defined under Solid Waste Management Rules, 2016, and shall be disposed as per provisions under Biomedical Waste Management Rules, 2016 and these guidelines," it said.
+"Biomedical waste generated from quarantine camps/quarantine home/home care would be treated as 'domestic hazardous waste' as defined under Solid Waste Management Rules, 2016, and shall be disposed of as per provisions under Biomedical Waste Management Rules, 2016 and these guidelines," it said.